muthusk/OutlookMoveMail/README.md

 To do, Document how to sign VBA macros.

-Code is almost self sufficient for some to read and modify.
+Code is almost self sufficient for one to read and modify.